 A single rider line is a separate line (typically with shorter waits) for parties of one, or guests who are willing to ride alone.

 When odd-numbered parties leave an empty seat in the ride vehicle on select attractions, Disney cast members can fill those single seats with single riders to increase efficiency.

 This is a common practice at many theme parks.
-And Walt Disney World offers a single rider queue on four of their most popular rides.
+And Walt Disney World offers a single rider queue on a few of their most popular rides.

 It is, however, important to note that the use of single-rider lines is limited to those aged 7 and older, regardless of height.

 Young kids might not be comfortable riding with a group of strangers, especially if it’s their first time on the ride.
-The regular queue is probably going to be most appropriate for youngsters.
+So, the regular queue is probably going to be most appropriate for youngsters.

 Yes!
 Single rider lines typically take 1/3 to 1/2 of the posted wait time.
-Test Track and Millennium Falcon: Smuggler’s Run rides post estimated wait times at the entrance for both the standby and single rider lines.
+Rides like Test Track and Millennium Falcon: Smuggler’s Run post estimated wait times at the entrance for both the standby and single rider lines.

 As with all posted wait times, they’re estimates.
 Your actual wait time could be considerably longer or shorter.

-What rides at Disney World offer a single rider line?
+Which rides at Disney World have a single rider line?

-There are four rides at Disney World that offer a single rider line.
-Rockin’ Roller Coaster, Millennium Falcon: Smuggler’s Run, Test Track and Expedition Everest offer the single rider option.
+There are currently four rides at Disney World that offer a single-rider line.

-Compared to many other theme parks, Disney World has very few rides with a single rider line option.
-However, knowing ahead of time which rides have them can impact your strategy, particularly when considering whether to pay extra for individual lightning lanes or Genie+.
+Knowing ahead of time which rides have them can impact your strategy, particularly when considering whether to pay extra for Individual Lightning Lanes or Genie+.

-In fact, knowing that there’s a single rider line for Smuggler’s Run and Rockin’ Roller Coaster lets me prioritize other popular rides like Slinky Dog Dash or Star Tours.
+In fact, it helps me prioritize other popular rides like Slinky Dog Dash or Star Tours.

 The ride vehicle is themed as a super-stretch limo that’s carrying passengers through L.A. traffic with backstage passes to an Aerosmith concert in hand.